ketsueki33/notes-vault/React/Introduction.md

 #### What is React?
 React is a JavaScript library for building dynamic and interactive UI.

-JavaScript( Vanilla ) is used to manipulate items in the DOM ( Document object Model) and change the page content in response to user actions.
+JavaScript( Vanilla ) is used to manipulate items in the DOM (Document Object Model) and change the page content in response to user actions.
 But as our application grows, working with the DOM can become quite complex and challenging.

 This is where React comes in.
 With React, we don’t have to worry about querying and updating DOM elements.
 Instead, we describe a web page using small reusable components and React will take care of creating and updating DOM elements.